itsNilankan19/leety/README.md

 # leety

-I am trying to solve every possible leetcodde question and compile it to a single file
+I am trying to solve every possible leetcode question and compile it to a single file